High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Summary

 We imaged the radio emission of a radio galaxy at $z=4$, J1530$+$1049, both at mas-scale and $100$-mas scale angular resolutions.
 We detected two faint, mas-scale compact features at $\sim 2.8$\,kpc projected separation with the EVN at $1.7$\,GHz.
 Their high brightness temperature values clearly indicate AGN-related origin.

 The northern one could be detected as part of a larger component in our e-MERLIN observation at $1.5$\,GHz and $5$\,GHz.
 At larger scales, we detected another steep-spectrum, extended component at $\sim 5.5$\,kpc separation from the brightest feature in both e-MERLIN observations.
 According to the flux densities of the radio features, all have steep power-law spectra.
 Thus neither of them can be identified as the centre of the AGN.
 All these features are most probably related to the lobes or hot spots in the AGN, possibly also indicating places of interaction with the surrounding medium.
+Among the detected radio features, the faintest compact component (B), only detected at the $1.7$-GHz EVN observation, is located close to the optical continuum source identified with the AGN.
+It might be related to the AGN core, however, more sensitive observations are needed to ascertain its nature.

 The radio power and linear extent of the object place it among the medium-sized symmetric objects which are smaller and presumably younger versions of radio galaxies.
 A comparison with recent observations with the {\it JWST} reveals that the compact radio source is embedded in a very dense region of merging galaxies.
 Bright knots of emission-line gas are strongly aligned with the radio axis, but are distributed over a total extent about five times larger than the size of the radio source.
 These data point to a picture of a massive, forming galaxy that hosts at least one active supermassive black hole interacting with the surrounding gas through its (compact) radio jets.